BEEmod/BEE2-items/icons/previews/readme.md

 Preview maps created by Byzarru.

 Follow this guide to create previews for styles and skyboxes in BEE 2.4 that match the official ones.
+This is required if you are contributing updated previews for official packages, and highly recommended for UCP creators to follow as well.

 First, copy the .p2c files and their screenshots from the `p2c/` folder that sits next to this file, to `Portal 2/portal2/puzzles/[YourSteamID]/`.
 You should have two maps titled *Style Preview Map* and *Skybox Preview Map* under Create Test Chambers.